mastermj65/help/16_fetlife_android_app/01_how_to_manually_install_the_fetlife_android_app.md

 # How to manually install the FetLife Android App?

 ## Step 1: Make sure the App had been downloaded
 Open your Download or File browser App and look for the FetLife Apk.
-The file name changes with every version, but the latest version is called: #{@android_apk_file}.
+The file name changes with every version.
 If you can’t find the App file, please [re-download it](https://fetlife.com/android/download).

 ## Step 2: Open the downloaded file and install